28 Hwy 95A North, Yerington NV 89447 firstname.lastname@example.org: 775-463-18422

 Roger is another dog that spent many years at OAS, the Olympic Animal "Sanctuary" We had originally helped another Nevada rescue "adopt" Roger from his "temporary placement" in Golden Valley.
 That placement didn't work out.
 Biting photographers can cause issues.

 So Roger came to Safe Haven.
 We are still trying to figure out Roger.
-If you are a member of his "inner circle", Roger is a marshmallow With strangers,,,,that's a different story..
+If you are a member of his "inner circle", Roger is a marshmallow of a dog.
+However, with strangers,,,,that's a different story..

 Roger has received a monthly sponsor.
 If you would also like to sponsor Roger let us know.